 Have no fear though.
 I have yet another module for you to download for this below.

 P.S.
-DId you know that the Cheeky Monkey Media Drupal Development team is available for hire to bigger agencies?
+DId you know that the Cheeky Monkey Media Drupal Development team is available for hire to white label for other agencies?
 We can help you and your team.
 Give us a call!